Digital assets in a will

 • Digital assets can have significant financial value

-• Your will can include specific instructions for managing online accounts
+• A will can include specific instructions for managing online accounts

-• A digital executor can help manage your digital estate planning
+• A digital executor is sometimes involved in managing aspects of digital estate planning

-• Access details and passwords should be stored securely but accessibly
+• Access details and passwords are often stored by people in a secure but accessible manner

 • Different platforms have different rules about account management after death